Quantum Programs (qprog)

 • cost_fn (Callable) – Function to minimize.
 Should accept a 2D array of parameter sets and return an array of cost values.

-• initial_params (np.ndarray) – Initial parameter values as a 2D array of shape (n_param_sets, n_params).
+• initial_params (npt.NDArray[np.float64], optional) – Initial parameter values as a 2D array of shape (n_param_sets, n_params).
+Should be None when resuming from a checkpoint.

 • callback_fn (Callable, optional) – Function called after each iteration with an OptimizeResult object.
 Defaults to None.